DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 katacoda-consul-server-0                                          1/1     Running   0          93s
 ```

-At this point, the Consul service mesh has been installed in the cluster, but no security
+Consul service mesh has been installed in the cluster, but no security
 features have been enabled.
 This means that:

 - All gossip traffic between agents is in clear text